 The two most common citation styles used in chemistry are those of the American Chemical Society, ACS, and the Royal Society of Chemistry, RSC.
 The Vancouver citation style is often used in medicine.
 ACS, RSC and Vancouver use mainly a numeric style of referencing with references numbered in the order of appearance in the article and listed in that order at the end of the article.

-The Harvard citation style, the author-date system, is used in some publications.
+The Harvard citation style, an author-date system, is used in some publications.
 The APA style is an author-date system by the American Psychological Association that is updated regularly.

 Researchers are always following the citation style of the publication.

 There are many variations of the Harvard and Vancouver citation styles.
 Always follow the instructions exactly, do not mix different styles and guides and ask your teacher which style you should use.